Biography: Ambassador Pamela Hamamoto, Permanent Representative to the United Nations in Geneva

 As Chief of Mission, Ambassador Hamamoto oversees a staff of around 250 diplomats and locally employed staff representing over 15 different U.S. government agencies.
 The United States Mission in Geneva advances U.S. policy on the frontlines of multilateral diplomacy at over 100 international organizations and manages U.S. relations with permanent missions representing over 160 different countries.
 U.S. Mission personnel engage daily on issues as diverse as refugee and migrant crises, global health, international law, economic development, internet governance, trade, climate change and the environment, arms control and human rights.

 Ambassador Hamamoto has built on Geneva’s unique platform — with its unique collection of diplomats, policy makers, specialists, business leaders, research institutes, and civil society — to envision creative and tangible ways for collaboration that will unleash new opportunities for women and girls.

 In February 2015, U.S. Mission Geneva launched The Future She Deserves, an initiative that has been driving collaboration and creative problem-solving in the areas of gender-based violence, adolescent girls’ health, economic empowerment, and leadership opportunities.
 And on July 1, 2015, Ambassador Hamamoto, Michael Møller (Director-General of the United Nations Office at Geneva, UNOG), and Women@TheTable joined forces to launch Geneva Gender Champions, a leadership network bringing together key decision-makers to break down gender barriers.
-To date, more than 80 Ambassadors, heads of International Organizations and leaders of other Geneva-based institutions have signed on as Geneva Gender Champions, making specific commitments on behalf of their organizations to advance gender equality.
+As of mid-2016, 115 Ambassadors, heads of International Organizations and leaders of other Geneva-based institutions had signed on as Geneva Gender Champions, making specific commitments on behalf of their organizations to advance gender equality.

 Ambassador Hamamoto received a B.S. and an M.S. in Civil Engineering from Stanford University in 1983 and an M.B.A. from the UCLA Anderson School of Management in 1990.
 She is married and has two children.